isomerpages/mof-vital/media-library/publications/_posts/2022-10-14-post-D(CS)'s presentation at Ngee Ann Polytechnic's CET Annual.md

 <p align="justify">3.
 Key take-aways in VITAL’s data analytics upskilling journey
 <br>•	A clear data strategy is in place to govern the use of data and create opportunities for staff to apply what they have learnt.
-<br>•	A community of practice is built where trained officers come together to share use cases and experiences.</p>
+<br>•	Build a community of practice where trained officers come together to share use cases and experiences.</p>

 Click <a href = "/files/CET Annual.pdf">HERE</a> to view D(CS)'s presentation slides in PDF format.